fortinjoffrey/flutter_Youtube_API_Sample_App/README.md

 ## Getting Started

+### Step 1 : Open project files in your editor

+In VSCode, Dart (Extension) message will pop up to get necessary packages.
+Click "Get packages".

-To use Youtube API, you need to provide your own API_KEY.
+### Step 2 : To use Youtube API, you need to provide your own API_KEY.

-Create a file named keys.dart in lib/utilities/ and add this line of code :
+Create folder "utilities" in lib/ and file "keys.dart" in lib/utilities/ and add this line of code :

     const String API_KEY = 'YOUR_API_KEY';

 ## Screenshots